samerfarida/secure-bash-macos-ebook/ebook/part3_real_world_projects/17_reprovisioning_os_refresh.md

 > **Danger zone:** The examples below can erase data.
 Only run on test devices first.
 Always back up and confirm scope, power, and user consent.

-## Choosing a Strategy: In‑Place vs Clean Refresh
+## 17.1 Choosing a Strategy: In-Place vs Clean Refresh

 **In‑place upgrade / reinstall** (keeps data & apps):